rabbitmq/rabbitmq-website/site/tutorials/tutorial-two-java.md

 Message acknowledgments are turned on by default.
 In previous examples we explicitly turned them off via the `autoAck=true` flag.
-It's time to remove this flag and send a proper acknowledgment from the worker, once we're done with a task.
+It's time to set this flag to `false` and send a proper acknowledgment from the worker, once we're done with a task.

     :::java
-    channel.basicQos(1);
+    channel.basicQos(1); // accept only one unack-ed message at a time (see below)

     final Consumer consumer = new DefaultConsumer(channel) {
       @Override